faceleg/pagesofinterest.net/_posts/2023-11-10-faults-of-the-system.md

 ### "Common Cause"

-These faults come from a common cause - or causes that are common to groups of people (from [Deming Speech 1978: ‘Quick Review of Some New Principles of Administration’](https://www.qualitydigest.com/inside/management-article/deming-speech-1978-quick-review-some-new-principles-administration-112421), Principle 9).
+These faults come from a common cause - or causes that are common to groups of people (from [Deming Speech 1978: 'Quick Review of Some New Principles of Administration'](https://www.qualitydigest.com/inside/management-article/deming-speech-1978-quick-review-some-new-principles-administration-112421), Principle 9).

 It isn't possible to properly and improve a system or process and see those improvements stick by attacking special causes alone.
 Special causes are the minority - most variation is caused by common causes, and improving common causes has the effect of improving special causes as well.